 - Young and otherwise healthy adults, presenting prematurely with claudication, should be referred to exclude entrapment syndromes and other rare disorders.

 See also the separate Cardiovascular Risk Assessment article.
-Risk factors for peripheral arterial disease are typical of those predisposing to atherosclerotic disease.
+Risk factors for PAD are typical of those predisposing to atherosclerotic disease.

 - Smoking cessation.